LifeWay/coding-assignments/playframework/starwars-api.md

 ### Star Wars Coding Assignment

-Create an API using Play Framework 2.5 in either Scala or Java 8.
+Create an API using Play Framework 2.8 in either Scala or Java.

 Your API must do the following:
-* Wrap the Star Wars API (http://swapi.co/) exposing a single endpoint: `/person/{id}`.
-Given that I call `/person/1`, for example, I expect to see the following information which you must obtain using various calls to the SWAPI api.
+* Wrap the Star Wars API (https://swapi.dev/) exposing a single endpoint: `/person/{id}`.
+Given that I call `/person/1`, for example, I expect to see the following information which you must obtain using various calls to the Star Wars API.

 ```
 {